-Relating principles of plagiarism to the research and writing of essays and the dissertation on the MSt in Women's Studies
+Relating principles of plagiarism to the research and writing of essays and the dissertation

 • Essays and dissertations will invariably involve the use and discussion of material written by others, with due acknowledgement and with references given.
 This is standard practice, and can clearly be distinguished from appropriating without acknowledgement, and presenting as your own material produced by others, which is what constitutes plagiarism.
 It is possible to proceed in two ways if you wish to present an idea or theory from one of your sources.